ParthaSurve/MDO/README.md

 # MDO
-Hi Partha here, I have written a set of python codes for various architectures to be used in openMDAO
+Hi, Partha here, I have written a set of python codes for various architectures to be used in openMDAO